 You are staring at the blank document, meaning to start writing your research paper.
 After months of experiments and procuring results, your PI asked you to write the paper to publish it in a reputed journal.
 You spoke to your peers and a few seniors and received a few tips on writing a research paper, but you still can’t plan on how to begin!

-Writing a research paper is a very common issue among researchers and is often looked up as a time consuming hurdle.
+Writing a research paper is a very common issue among researchers and is often looked upon as a time consuming hurdle.
 Researchers usually look up to this task as an impending threat, avoiding and procrastinating until they cannot delay it anymore.
 Seeking advice from internet and seniors they manage to write a paper which goes in for quite a few revisions.
-Making researchers lose their site of understanding with respect to their research work and findings.
+Making researchers lose their sense of understanding with respect to their research work and findings.
 In this article, we would like to discuss how to create a structured research paper outline which will assist a researcher in writing their research paper effectively!

 Publication is an important component of research studies in a university for academic promotion and in obtaining funding to support research.
 However, the primary reason is to provide the data and hypotheses to scientific community to advance the understanding in a specific domain.
 A scientific paper is a formal record of a research process.
 It documents research protocols, methods, results, conclusion, and discussion from a research hypothesis.